 Selecting a long-term care facility can be overwhelming.
 Ask these questions to ease the process:

 - What level of service do you need?
 Do you or does your loved one need help with getting dressed or walking to the bathroom?
 Nursing care?
 What about physical or occupation therapy?
 What does the doctor say?
 Determining specific care needs can help you decide which type of facility to consider.

 What are your personal preferences?
 Would you or your loved one prefer a smaller facility or certain living arrangements, such as a single room?
 Would you rather eat your meals in a cafeteria setting or in your own room?
 What amenities are most important?

 Also consider the rules.
 Can residents choose when to get up and go to bed?
 When are visitors allowed, and what social activities are offered?
 Can residents continue to see their personal doctors?

 - What can you afford?
 Get the details on prices, fees and services.
 Know what's included in the monthly fee and what costs extra.

 - What's available close to home?
 Being close to friends and family can ease the transition to long-term care.
 If vacancies are an issue, ask about waiting lists.

 How does the facility compare with others?
 What have you heard about the facility?
-Contact your local Better Business Bureau to check whether any complaints have been filed against the facility, and use online applications such as the Nursing Home Compare tool on the Medicare website.
+Contact your local Better Business Bureau to check whether any complaints have been filed against the facility, and use tools such as Nursing Home Compare on the Medicare website.

-Get opinions from friends and family who have experience with nursing homes.
-Also, ask your doctor for a recommendation and if he or she sees patients in any nursing homes.
-Social workers, hospital discharge planners and local agencies on aging may provide suggestions as well.
+Also, get opinions from friends and family who have experience with nursing homes.
+Ask your doctor for a recommendation and if he or she sees patients in any nursing homes.
+Social workers, hospital discharge planners and local agencies on aging might provide suggestions as well.